Save the Date: March 31, 2022

 Medical Director, Lactation Services

 Associate Director, Research and Program Development, UNC Center for Maternal and Infant Health

 Distinguished Scholar in Infant and Young Child Feeding, UNC Department of Maternal & Child Health, School of Public Health

 Dr. Stuebe completed her Obstetrics and Gynecology residency at Brigham and Women’s Hospital and Massachusetts General Hospital in Boston.
-She completed fellowship training in Maternal Fetal Medicine at Brigham and Women’s, and she earned a Masters of Science in Epidemiology from the Harvard School of Public Health.
-She is currently a board-certified maternal-fetal medicine subspecialist at the University of North Carolina School of Medicine.
-She serves as the president for the Academy of Breastfeeding Medicine and edits the Breastfeeding Medicine Blog.
-In the clinical arena, she works with an interdisciplinary team of faculty and staff in lactation, pediatrics, family medicine, obstetrics and gynecology, pathology, general surgery, dermatology, and maternal/child health.
-Her current research focuses on clinical management of breastfeeding complications and the intersection between postpartum depression and premature weaning.
+She completed fellowship training in Maternal Fetal Medicine at Brigham and Women’s, and she earned a Masters in Epidemiology from the Harvard School of Public Health.
+She has published more than 110 peer-reviewed articles.
+She is currently an associate professor and board-certified maternal-fetal medicine subspecialist at the University of North Carolina School of Medicine and Distinguished Scholar of Infant and Young Child Feeding at the Gillings School of Global Public Health.

 In the clinical arena, she is Medical Director of Lactation Services at UNC Health Care, and she works with an interdisciplinary team of faculty and staff to enable women to achieve their infant feeding goals.
 Her current research focuses on the role of oxytocin in women’s health and postpartum depression and on developing models for holistic care of families during the 4th Trimester.